-As you prepare your presentation it is really important to know that before you utter a single word your audience will always have four searing questions.
+Before you utter a single word your audience will always have four searing questions on their minds.

 Question 1.
 Who are you?